Coat of arms of Slovakia: Double cross

 The double cross, a symbol of royal power, appeared only during the reign of King Béla III of Hungary (1172–1196).
 Daughter of King Saint Ladislaus I Hungary, Saint Irene was a Byzantine empress, she was the mother of the Byzantine Emperor Manuel I Komnenos.
 The second son of King Géza II of Hungary, Béla arrived in Constantinople in 1163.
 Béla was raised in the imperial court of Manuel due to the close Byzantine-Hungarian relations of the mid-12th century, and he was even the heir to the throne.
 He had ambitions to create a Hungarian–Byzantine personal union.
 In 1169, Manuel's young wife gave birth to a son, thus depriving Béla of his status as heir of the Byzantine throne.
-The most intensive contacts between the Hungarian royal court and the Constantinople imperial court was under Béla III.
+The most intensive contacts between the Hungarian royal court and the Constantinople imperial court were under Béla III.
 It was during this time that Béla III brought with him the double cross as a royal emblem, which appeared for the first time on his coat of arms and minted coins.

 On the coins and seals of King Béla IV of Hungary (1235–1270), the double-cross shield reappears.

 After the extinction of the male branch of the Árpád dynasty in 1301, the Hungarian Anjou kings (King Charles I of Hungary (1308–1342), King Louis I of Hungary (1342–1382) combined the Árpád dynasty's striped shield with their own lily coat of arms.
 By using the striped shield, the Anjous indicated their connection to the Árpád dynasty through a female line.
 On the reverse side of their seal, they engraved the double cross, which symbolized the Kingdom of Hungary.

 Since 1526, when the Habsburgs became kings of the Kingdom of Hungary, the current "combined" coat of arms of Hungary including the double cross symbol and the stripes symbol was used as the symbol of the Kingdom of Hungary (except that the small crown below the double cross was added only in the 17th century).